 I just got back from my New Year’s Eve yoga class.
 In the opening class monologue, our teacher asked us to listen.
-She said that the end of one year and the beginning of the next is a good time to listen to your self and pay attention to what you hear.
+She said that the end of one year and the beginning of the next is a good time to listen to yourself and pay attention to what you hear.

 I’m listening.
-It’s been a really long year, but is was rich and full.
+It’s been a really long year, but it was rich and full.
 I was having a hard time thinking about what to write before class, but I can hear it now.
 Yoga is awesome.

-I worked hard this year, like I always do.
-This year, I worked so hard that my company is sending me on an all expenses paid trip to Hawaii for my birthday with a guest of my choice (I chose my fabulous sister and the birthday timing is just a wonderful coincidence).
+I worked hard this year like I always do.
+This year, I worked so hard that my company is sending me on an all-expenses-paid trip to Hawaii for my birthday with a guest of my choice (I chose my fabulous sister and the birthday timing is just a wonderful coincidence).
 Not bad.

-I didn’t just work hard, I played pretty hard too, in the way that a mature successful 43 year old with her shit together plays, anyway.
+I didn’t just work hard, I played pretty hard too, in the way that a mature successful 43-year-old with her shit together plays, anyway.

 I took not one, but TWO vacations this year.
-I traveled across the world to the exotic island of Bali and survived mosquitoes, overcame surfing injuries, and perfected my side arm plank.
-Then I took an even more amazing trip closer to home where I exercised my little heart out, discovered all kinds of new healthy foods that I have incorporated in to my life (kale chips are cooking right now!), and made some new friends.
+I traveled across the world to the exotic island of Bali and survived mosquitoes, overcame surfing injuries, and perfected my sidearm plank.
+Then I took an even more amazing trip closer to home where I exercised my little heart out, discovered all kinds of new healthy foods that I have incorporated into my life (kale chips are cooking right now!), and made some new friends.

 I rekindled an old flame and got entangled in something complicated that led to some of the best and worst moments I have had in a long time.
 The ups were up and the downs were down, but I can say that I lived and loved in 2012, and that is what it is all about, right?

 I had lots of great moments with family and friends up and down the east coast from Maine to Albany to Philly.
-I welcomed my third niece who is as cute as button and the wonders of technology (and my photo happy sister and brother-in-law) allow me to continuously view photos of her every day.
+I welcomed my third niece who is as cute as a button and the wonders of technology (and my photo happy sister and brother-in-law) allow me to continuously view photos of her every day.

 On the inside, I continue to move in the right direction along the spectrum of inner peace.
 It is not something anyone else can see, but I feel it.
 I feel it in the moments that used to drive me completely insane that I can now shrug off and (mostly) laugh about.
 I feel it every time I lace up my running shoes or haul my but across town to do yoga.
 I feel it when I tell my younger friends that I will do dinner but will head home before the show because I don’t like indie rock bands or staying up really late, and I don’t have to!
 I feel it when I get a little sad and realize it’s been a while since I felt that way and when it doesn’t last as long as it used to.

 I am pretty glad that I went to yoga tonight and spent some time “listening” back on my year.
-Thanks Brynn, the yoga teacher.
+Thanks, Brynn, the yoga teacher.

 I am going to close with the list of resolutions I made for myself when I kicked off my fall Happiness Project (remember that?).
-These will go with me in to 2013 and beyond.
+These will go with me into 2013 and beyond.
 They hang on my fridge I try to live them every day.
 I don’t always succeed but I have #8 so it’s cool.